garabik/Slinger/README.md

 ## Installation

-Please install the original Slinger software first, especially the `config.ini file.
+Please follow the original Slinger instructions, prepare the `config.ini file.

-### Prerequisites

 You need ffmpeg and ffmpeg-python (*not* python-ffmpeg!)